Minhajxdd/simple-read-replica/README.md

 ---

-`Simple run the http sever by running the main.go file and use create and read both uses different db connection`
+`Simply run the http sever by running the main.go file and use create and read both uses different db connection` `or feel free to inserting and reading clusters manually as well :)`

 * The Docker network (`172.18.0.0/16`) makes it easy for the master and replica to talk without fiddling with individual IPs.
 * This is a simple setup — good for learning and local dev.
 For production, you’d want stronger auth, replication slots, monitoring, etc...